-There was a surprising amount in the original beta; after creating a character with any of the three classes, you could explore the Cosmodrome as part of four story missions, The Devil's Lair strike and patrol.
+It is much less than what we saw with the beta for the original game, which also debuted in the July before release; there was a surprising amount in the original beta; after creating a character with any of the three classes, you could explore the Cosmodrome as part of four story missions, The Devil's Lair strike and patrol.
 Crucible was also available at a certain level, and close to its conclusion, a taste of the Moon, too.

 It's also worth noting that, like the first game, there was a private Alpha test in early June (which last time was exclusive on PlayStation) which is likely to feature the exact same content as the beta.

 Alpha is internal/private, y'all.— Eric Osborne (@UrkMcGurk) June 9, 2017